-The research methods courses offered at the Warner School have been designed taking into consideration the diverse interests and specializations of our doctoral students, as well as their increasing level of skills and sophistication as they progress in their program.
-Therefore, there are a number of choices available to you as well as an order in which you are required to take specific research methods courses - as described below.
+The research methods courses offered at the Warner School have been designed taking into consideration the diverse interests and specializations of Warner's doctoral students, as well as their increasing level of skills and sophistication as they progress in their program.
+Therefore, there are a number of choices available.
+Research methods courses must be taken in a specific order, as described below.